-- 9. Do one of the following: - If you are creating a new model, the next step is to define your cost method exclusions.
-Click Next in the bottom right corner of the page or click the Cost method exclusions tab at the top of the page.
+- 9. If you are creating a new model, the next step is to define your cost method exclusions.
+Click Next in the bottom right corner of the page or click the Cost method exclusions tab at the top of the page. - 10.
 If you are modifying an existing cost model, you can continue making changes to other parts of the model or go directly to processing the cost model if this is your only change.